2 stabbed in confrontation at strip mall in Elmwood Park

 He then got back in his car and took off, almost hitting one of the individuals and hitting a vehicle, police said.

-The man fled on Route 46 East and may be in a Chrysler Pacifica, possibly with Florida registration.
+The man, identified as Danny Vlado of Miami, Florida, fled on Route 46 East and may be in a Chrysler Pacifica.
+He is wanted for questioning.

+Three adult males and a juvenile were charged with assault and rioting, and released.

 Police are interviewing witnesses and checking other surveillance video.